Hk7rp/Hk7rp/README.md

 - 🌱 I am currently learning about Java and Spring
 - 💬 Ask about mine, let's talk
 - 📫 How to reach me:
 -  -> email: pedrohenrique_as3@outlook.com.br
 -  -> whatsapp: +55 11 97951-1244
 - 😄 Pronouns: He/His
-- ⚡Fun fact: I'm the best 8ºBPE soldier and creative game maker
+- ⚡ Fun fact: I'm the best 8ºBPE soldier and creative game maker
+- 🗣️ If you don't speak english, let's talk in portuguese or spanish! 👌

 ##